LuanTeles/Podcasts/README.md

 ![image](https://user-images.githubusercontent.com/74815634/159657975-a9eaf0ae-764a-481e-8894-5d556683dc52.png)

 # Credits
-All credit goes to the @DeViL303 and the podcasts authors.
+All credit goes to the podcasts authors and @DeViL303.